Weather front: Precipitation produced

 Fronts are the principal cause of significant weather.
 Convective precipitation (showers, thundershowers, heavy rain and related unstable weather) is caused by air being lifted and condensing into clouds by the movement of the cold front or cold occlusion under a mass of warmer, moist air.
 If the temperature differences of the two air masses involved are large and the turbulence is extreme because of wind shear and the presence of a strong jet stream, "roll clouds" and tornadoes may occur.

 In the warm season, lee troughs, breezes, outflow boundaries and occlusions can lead to convection if enough moisture is available.
-Orographic precipitation is precipitation created through the lifting action of air due to airmasses moving over terrain such as mountains and hills, which is most common behind cold fronts that move into mountainous areas.
+Orographic precipitation is precipitation created through the lifting action of air due to air masses moving over terrain such as mountains and hills, which is most common behind cold fronts that move into mountainous areas.
 It may sometimes occur in advance of warm fronts moving northward to the east of mountainous terrain.
 However, precipitation along warm fronts is relatively steady, as in light rain or drizzle.
 Fog, sometimes extensive and dense, often occurs in pre-warm-frontal areas.
 Although, not all fronts produce precipitation or even clouds because moisture must be present in the air mass which is being lifted.